 Packaging must be customer-friendly, as well.
 That comes with clear and consistent branding so shoppers can identify your products at a glance.

 Shelf-ready packaging has many upsides beyond its convenience.
 Perhaps most importantly, it streamlines stocking.
-Not only does this save retailers time and money, but it can also limit how long shelves remain empty to ensure that your products are more readily available to consumers.
+Not only does this save retailers time and money, but can also limit how long shelves remain empty to ensure your products are more readily available to consumers.

-This type of packaging also leads to more refined branding.
+Shelf-ready packaging also leads to more refined branding.
 You have added control over how the product looks on the shelf and what message you want to send shoppers.
 Greater consistency enables customers to recognize your product quickly.

 Elevate Your Brand.

 Effective shelf-ready packaging serves a practical purpose.
-Most businesses steer clear of high-cost decorative elements because of the general wear-and tear cartons endure through shipping, stocking, shelving, and customer use—special design features aren’t always worth the extra expense.
+Most businesses steer clear of high-cost decorative elements because of the general wear and tear cartons endure through shipping, stocking, shelving, and customer use—special design features aren’t always worth the extra expense.